Overview

 a broker-dealer, investment company, other investment adviser, financial planning firm,

-banking or thrift institution, accounting firm, law firm, insurance company or agency, pension
+or thrift institution, accounting firm, law firm, insurance company or agency, pension consultant,

-consultant, real estate broker or dealer, or an entity that creates or packages limited
+real estate broker or dealer, or an entity that creates or packages limited partnerships that are

 VCM has and will continue to develop relationships with professionals who provide services it